Pelagicore/qface/docs/extending.rst

 .. rubric:: Features

 The rules document allows to conditional write files based on a feature set.
 The feature set must be a set of tags indicating the features which will then be checked in the ``when`` section of a rule.
+The ``when`` tag needs to be a list of feature switched.

 The features are passed to the generator in your custom generator code.
 The existence of a feature tells the rules engine to check if a ``when`` section exists conditionally execute this rule.

 .. code-block:: yaml

     plugin:
-        when: plugin_enabled
+        when: [plugin_enabled]
         destination: '{{dst}}/plugin'
         module:
             ...